IMT-SU-25-26/13th-NPLC-CP/README.md

 2. **Relative Imports**

    - Use `./` for files in the same directory
-   - Use `../` for files in parent directories
    - Avoid deep relative imports when absolute imports are cleaner

 3. **Import Patterns**